-Normal Fauna is the music project of singer/songwriter Andee Joyce, who has taken the last 70 years' worth of pop, rock, soul, blues, folk, Broadway, and world music and put it through a filter that comes out "all Andee," whether she's playing a Little Martin, a miniature Les Paul copy, a uke bass, or a loop pedal on which she stacks layers of polyrhythmic percussion.
+Normal Fauna is the music project of singer/songwriter Andee Joyce, who has taken the last 70 years' worth of pop, rock, soul, blues, folk, Broadway, and world music and put it through a filter that comes out "all Andee," whether she's playing a Little Martin, a miniature Les Paul copy, or a uke bass, solo or with other musicians.

 Her voice is both well weathered and startlingly rangy, and her lyrics take on the unique perspective of a person with "alternate wiring" making her way in the world with panache, humor, and charm.
 She can induce you to slow dance to a song about a prehistoric statue, clap (and maybe flap!) along with a song about her late-diagnosed autism, and share her joy in finally getting to make the sounds she has always longed to make.
-In 2019 she released her first single, "Brian Wilson is Afraid of the Ocean," which was covered by jazz guitar virtuoso Adlai Alexander, and her song "Imagining Things" will be featured on the Local Roots Music NW Volume 5 CD coming out in early 2019.
+In 2019 she released her first single, "Brian Wilson is Afraid of the Ocean," which was covered by jazz guitar virtuoso Adlai Alexander, and her song "Imagining Things" is featured on the Local Roots Music NW Volume 5 CD.